terbos90803/ToastTimer/README.md

 ToastTimer is a project for an automatic speech timer used by Toastmaster(TM) participants.

-Most pParts needed can be obtained from Adafruit, Amazon, and other sources.
+Most parts needed can be obtained from Adafruit, Amazon, and other sources.
 The shell and mounting bracket can be 3D printed.

 ## CAD for 3D printing